-Nissan’s organizational culture (company culture) promotes behaviors and decisions that meet the needs of stakeholders, especially customers, employees, and the natural environment.
-The resulting business condition is that this corporate culture functions in building competitive advantages for managing tough rivalry in the automotive industry.
 Nissan’s business culture strengthens human resources against the effects of competition with Tesla, Toyota, General Motors, Ford, BMW, and other automakers.
-These competitors also have effective organizational cultures that support their automotive business goals.
-Nissan ensures that its company culture accounts for industry trends and facilitates human resource development necessary for long-term business competitiveness.
+These competitors also have effective organizational cultures that support their respective automotive business goals.

 Traits of Nissan’s Organizational Culture

-Nissan’s culture involves the application of core values and the company’s commitment to stakeholders.
-The company calls this cultural approach, the “Nissan Way.”
-The traits of this company culture influence the business organization in reaching its goals and developing its competitive advantages in the automotive industry.
-The principles of Nissan’s organizational culture are:
+The traits of this company culture influence the business organization in reaching its corporate citizenship goals and in developing its competitive advantages in the automotive industry.

 - Always think of the customer